Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 Navigate to `src/ContactList.jsx`

-We are going to retrieve the props data passed into the component using destructing as we did for `ContactForm.jsx`.
+Rretrieve the props data passed into the component using destructing as we did for `ContactForm.jsx`.

-Instead of using `props.contacts` to get the data, use object restructuring to access contacts data directly.

-Due to `contacts` data being an array format, we need a way to display each `contact` detail.
-I'm using `Array.prototype.map()` to loop through each value in and setting `key` attribute to `phone number` because it is unique.
-The `Key` value is how React keeps track of the values in the array.
+Due to `contacts` data being an array, we need a way to display each `contact` detail.
+I'm using `Array.prototype.map()` to loop through each value in and setting the `key` attribute  value to `phone number` because it is garanteed to be unique.
+The `key` attribute is how React keeps track of the values in the array.

-Here we use `<p>` tags to display `name`, `email` and `phone number` of each contact object as shown below.
+the `<p>` tag is used to display `name`, `email` and `phone number` of each contact object

 ```jsx